darksilenxe/Technical-Write-ups-and-Research/about-me.md

 ## Intro
 Hello,

-My name is Darksilenxe.
-I've been in the information security and cybersecurity space
+My name is Chris a.k.a (Darksilenxe), I've   been in the information security and cybersecurity scene for 6+ years.
+Welcome to my blog website.

-## What I Do
-Describe your focus areas, interests, and the kind of work you do.
+#

 ## Why This Site
 Explain what people can expect from your blogs, write-ups, and research posts.